 The Florida Coastal Management Program (FCMP) was approved by NOAA in 1981 and is codified at Chapter 380, Part II, F.S.
 The State of Florida's coastal zone includes the area encompassed by the state's 67 counties and its territorial seas.
-The FCMP consists of a network of 24 Florida Statutes administered by eight state agencies and five water management districts.
+The FCMP consists of a network of 24 Florida Statutes administered by nine state agencies and five water management districts.
 This framework allows the state to make integrated, balanced decisions that ensure the wise use and protection of the state's water, property, cultural, historic, and biological resources; protect public health; minimize the state's vulnerability to coastal hazards; ensure orderly, managed growth; protect the state's transportation system; and sustain a vital economy.

 Federal consistency reviews are integrated into other review processes conducted by the state depending on the type of federal action being proposed.
 The Florida State Clearinghouse, administered by the DEP Office of Intergovernmental Programs, is the primary contact for receipt of consistency evaluations from federal agencies.
 The Florida State Clearinghouse coordinates the state’s review of proposed federal activities, requests for federal funds, and applications for federal permits other than permits issued under Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act.
 Consistency reviews of federal permits issued under those Acts are conducted in conjunction with wetland resource and environmental resource permits issued by the Department of Environmental Protection or the water management districts.
 The Offshore Projects Unit, also in the Office of Intergovernmental Programs, coordinates consistency reviews of federal activities proposed in offshore waters.